Dipak-Sairamesh/Human-Computer-Interaction/README.md

 # Human-Computer Interaction
-Mock Projects on a Fitness Application as well as a Civic Engagement App based on Figma.
+Mock-up projects on a Fitness Application as well as a Civic Engagement App based on Figma.

 Key Concepts and Takeaways :
 The basic physiological, perceptual, and cognitive components of human learning and memory.